piotrpiedel/EarthquakesFinder/README.md

 Program shows the nearest earthquakes from past month for given coordinates.
 Earthquakes are sort by distance to given point and filtered from duplicates by place.

-Application uses API to fetch earthquakes: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php
+Application use API to fetch earthquakes: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

 # App requirements